annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 char a = 'a';
 string name = "Bob";

-int32[] numbers = [1, 2, 3, 4];
+// this is default allocated on the stack int32[] numbers = [1, 2, 3, 4];

 import ProgrammingLanguage::Collections::List as List;

+// this is default allocated on the stack
 List<string> names = ["Bob", "Steve", "Alex"];
 names.add("robert");

 import ProgrammingLanguage::Utils as Utils;
 import ProgrammingLanguage::Collections::Dictionary as Dictionary;

-Dictionary<int32, Person> people = {
+// this is default allocated on the stack Dictionary<int32, Person> people = {
+    {
+        2424525,
+        heapalloc Person("Bob", 24)
+    },

+    {
+        3232224,
+        heapalloc Person("Steve", 32)
+    }
+}

+// or you can specify where you want to allocate var people = heapalloc Dictionary<int32, Person>()
+{
     {
         2424525,
         heapalloc Person("Bob", 24)